ifmcjthenknczny/lambda-s3-secure-file-sharer/README.md

     2. Logs the access attempt to the `UserLogs` collection in MongoDB.
     3. Validates the code:
         * If no code is provided, returns a `403 Forbidden` error.
         * Searches for the code in the `SecretCodes` collection.
-If not found, returns `403 Forbidden`.
         * Checks if the code has expired.
-If expired, returns `403 Forbidden`.
         * Checks if use count of the code would be exceeded.
-If yes, returns `403 Forbidden`.
+        * Checks if code is not manually disabled.
     4. If the code is valid and not expired:
         * Generates a short-lived (60 seconds) pre-signed S3 URL for the `fileName` associated with the code.
         * Calls `useSecretCode` to mark the code as used (this function attempts to increment a `useCount` field in the database).